ThatPafi/mouse_battery/README.md

 # Logitech G502 hero X battery checker
 Used with command output KDE plasma widget.
 Supports error handling, verbose mode, logging and caching.

+Calls Solaar.
+This script does a very simple ``` match = re.search(r'Battery:\s+(\d+)%' ```, which means it only works if Solaar returns only 1 device battery.
+If you need it to handle multiple devices, it should be easy to modify.

 ## Usage
 ```